M-GII/Scrimba/README.md

 # Scrimba Repository

-This repository contains all of the projects, build-alongs, and exercises I created while completing my certifications on [Scrimba](https://scrimba.com/).
-It includes both small JavaScript practice projects and larger React applications.
+This repository contains projects, build-alongs, and exercises I completed while working through Scrimba certifications in JavaScript, React, Node.js, and Express.js.
+It includes both smaller practice projects and larger applications that helped me build front-end and back-end development skills.

+## Certifications Covered
+- Scrimba Learn JavaScript
+- Scrimba Learn React
+- Scrimba Learn Node.js
+- Scrimba Learn Express.js

 ## Projects Worth Checking Out
 Projects with their own **README.md** files are highlighted here.
 These are the ones I consider most complete and worth exploring.
-Each has details, features, and in most cases, a demo GIF.
+Each has details, features, and in some cases, a demo GIF or deployment link.

 ### React Projects
 - [**Quizzical**](Projects/React/Quizzical) – A trivia game with customizable settings (amount of questions, type, difficulty).